wso2-attic/carbon-gateway-framework/samples/README.md

-#WSO2 Integration Server
+#Ballerina Samples

 Running Samples
 ---------------

-To start the WSO2 Integration server with a selected sample configuration
+To start Ballerina with a selected sample configuration

 * Open a shell in Linux and go to the <CARBON_HOME>\bin directory.
 * Execute one of the following commands,  where <file_name> denotes the configuration file name.